2022IsHere/C-language/README.md

 # C-language
 # These are C language exercises I did during crash course on c
+# I was introduced to git, linux and git push, pull etc
 # This course was my was first time with c so everything is basic level
 # Exercise2: Simple C coding, operators, reading input, formatting output, a bit conditional statements loops and arrays as well
 # Exercise3: Basic Linux use,selection and iteration.
 The purpose of Exercise 3 is to practice Basic Linux commands and practice loops and conditional execution in C